MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/manufacturing/network-topology-connectivity.md

 It's vital to plan for IP addressing in Azure to ensure that:

  - The IP address space doesn't overlap across on-premises locations and Azure regions.
- - Future VNet peering to exsiting or planned VNets is possible
+ - Future VNet peering to existing or planned VNets is possible
  - The virtual network (VNet) contains the right address space.
  - Proper planning for subnet configuration happens in advance.
- - Sufficent excess addressing is considered for future expansion or additional services
+ - Sufficient excess addressing is considered for future expansion or other services

 ## HPC manufacturing design considerations: